Zepp333333/Cyclist-Performance/README.md

 Copyright (c) 2021.
 Sergei Sazonov.
 All Rights Reserved

-# Cyclist Performance
+# HARDIO

-Cyclist Performance is a free Performance Management tool for cyclists (and potentially runners in future) with emphasis on analysing cardiovascular and metabolic effects of training with power.
+HARDIO is a free Performance Management tool for cyclists (and potentially runners in future) with emphasis on analysing cardiovascular and metabolic effects of training with power.

-Besides, learning purpose (more on that below) in my cycling training journey I needed a simple way to analyse and visualize progress of my ability to recover after various training efforts.
+Besides the Software Development Learning purpose (more on that below) in my cycling training journey I needed a simple way to analyse and visualize progress of my ability to recover after various training efforts.
 I'm talking mainly about post-interval Heart Rate (HR) recovery and HR drift spanning across weeks and month of training.
 More ideas to come.

-Cyclist Performance is deployed on a free Heroku Dyno and is [available](https://cyclist-performance.herokuapp.com/) for use (may take a while to load if Dyno has fallen asleep).
+HARDIO is deployed on a free Heroku Dyno and is [available](https://hardio.herokuapp.com/) for use (may take a while to load if Dyno has fallen asleep).
 You can either create your account and authorize application to get your cycling rides data from [Strava](http://strava.com) or play with test dataset based on my own rides.

-This is  mainly a learning project as part of my Open Source Society University [journey](https://github.com/Zepp333333/OSSU "Sergei's OSSU Journey").
+Main emphasis of the project is a "close-to-real-world" software development experience as part of my Open Source Society University [journey](https://github.com/Zepp333333/OSSU "Sergei's OSSU Journey").

 Purpose: Gain experience of building a web application by doing along with learning and exercise different concepts, techniques and  frameworks.
 Here is the ever-growing list of things: